snehjp2/diff-stasis/README.md

 ## Using this code

 This project is developed for Python3.9 interpreter on a linux machine.
 Using an Anaconda virtual environment is recommended.
+Our implementation hinges on [`diffrax`](https://docs.kidger.site/diffrax/) and [`numpyro`](http://pyro.ai/numpyro/), packages built on [`jax`](https://jax.readthedocs.io/en/latest/) 🚀.

-To install dependencies, run:
+To install dependencies, you can run

 ```console
 pip install -r requirements.txt
 ```

 or consult online documentation for appropriate dependencies.
+It is highly reccomended to follow jax install directions from the source.

 Our codebase is structured as follows: